 For centuries there were two halls where important decisions for the city were taken, one for the English community and one for the French.

-The Norman building, the Moot Hall, once stood at the corner of Wheeler Gate.
-The English town hall, or Guildhall, remained at Weekday Cross until the 1880s.
+The Norman building, Moot Hall, once stood at the corner of Wheeler Gate.
+The English Town Hall, better known now as Guildhall, remained at Weekday Cross until the 1880s.
 The affairs of the town were administered in a chamber known as the Council House.

-The last meeting in this building was in 1877 after which there was a move to temporary accommodation until the Old Exchange, which stood onsite of the present Council House.
+The last meeting in this building was in 1877 after which there was a move to temporary accommodation until the Old Exchange, which stood on the site of the present Council House.
 This was adapted for use in 1879.

 In the 1920s, Nottingham architect T. Cecil Howitt was commissioned to design Nottingham's prestigious new Council House.
 Howitt worked in the council's City Engineers Department.
 He also designed many notable buildings in Nottingham including Nottingham Trent University's Newton Building and Nottingham University's Portland Building.